stackb/scala-gazelle/README.md

 The `maven` provider reads these package names and populates the trie accordingly.
-Note that since only package names are known, maven dependency resolution via this mechanism alone is more "coarse-grained".
+Note that since only package names are known, maven dependency resolution via this mechanism alone is _coarse-grained_.

 To configure the `maven` provider, use the `-maven_install_json_file` flag (can be repeated if you have more than one `maven_install` rule):